John Ellison: Biography

+John was born Willie John Ellison to Joseph Ellison and Ella Mae Leonard in Eagle, Fayette, West Virginia.
 In the mid-1960s, Ellison traveled to Rochester, New York, where he met the original members of the Soul Brothers Five, becoming the sixth member and prompting the band to change its name to the Soul Brothers Six.
 The other members of the group included Charles Armstrong, Harry Armstrong, Vonnell Benjamin, Lester Pelemon, and Joe Johnson.
 The group signed a recording contract with Atlantic Records.

 Ellison was the lead guitarist, singer, and songwriter for the group; and while traveling to a recording session in Philadelphia in 1967, Ellison wrote "She's Some Kind of Wonderful."
 This original version reached number 91 on the US Billboard chart.
 In 1987, the book Sweet Soul Music named the Soul Brothers Six as a major influence on the sound of modern music.
 Not only has the trademark bass line in "She's Some Kind of Wonderful" been utilized by countless other artists for a variety of different songs, but the song has also earned the Soul Brothers Six a spot in music history.
 More than 50 different artists have recorded "She's Some Kind of Wonderful," making it one of the most recorded songs in the history of music.
 In 1995, Ellison received a citation of achievement from Broadcast Music for writing the third-most played song in the world.

 After the Soul Brothers Six broke up in the 1970s, Ellison continued to record and perform.
 In 1993 he released his first solo album, Welcome Back, followed by Missing You in 2000.
 In 2007, he released his third solo album, Back.
 He is a regular performer at the Nice Jazz Festival in France, and also performs regularly throughout Europe, Asia and North America.